MS-LIMA/PhotonSerializer/README.md

     return o;
 }
 ```
 Last, the custom type should be registered to PUN2.
 Call the method described below once to register the custom type.
 If registering multiple custom types is needed, the byte code must be different.
-Simply achieved by changing alphabets in the method.
+Simply achieved by changing the alphabet of the parameter in the method.

 ```csharp
 Serializer.RegisterCustomType<TestStruct>((byte)'A');